broxus/ton-distribution/README.md

 ### 8. Run the distribution

-The important thing to now that each pair of (address, amount) will take part in distribution only once.
+The important thing that each pair of (address, amount) will take part in distribution only once.
 So in any case, no address will receive the amount twice.

 ```
-$ node examples/distribute.js 0:be3cdd3cdda63901cdcd9ced1d3e50d7f1d8207b2711cfda4e4b4899434c2a77
+$ node examples/distribute.js
 Called successfully
 ```